MobileNetV4 -- Universal Models for the Mobile Ecosystem: Mobile MQA

-\textbf{Incorporate asymmetric spatial down-sampling:} Drawing inspiration from MQA, which utilizes asymmetric computation across queries, keys, and values, we incorporate Spatial Reduction Attention (SRA)~\cite{wang2021pyramid} to our optimized MQA block to downscale the resolution of keys and values, yet retain high-resolution queries.
-This strategy is motivated by the observed correlation between spatially adjacent tokens in hybrid models, attributed to spatial mixing convolution filters in early layers.
-Through asymmetric spatial down-sampling, we maintain the same token count between input and output, preserving attention's high resolution and significantly enhancing efficiency.
-Unlike~\cite{wang2021pyramid}, our method replaces AvgPooling with a 3x3 depthwise convolution using a stride of 2 for spatial reduction, offering a cost-effective way to boost model capacity.
+\textbf{Incorporate asymmetric spatial down-sampling:} Drawing inspiration from MQA, which utilizes asymmetric computation across queries, keys, and values, we add Spatial Reduction Attention (SRA)~\cite{wang2021pyramid} to our optimized MQA block to downscale key and value resolution while retaining high-resolution queries.
+This strategy is motivated by the observed correlation between spatially adjacent tokens in hybrid models attributed to spatial mixing convolution filters in early layers.
+Unlike~\cite{wang2021pyramid}, our method replaces AvgPooling with a stride-2 3x3 DW for spatial reduction---a cost-effective way to boost model capacity.

 \textbf{Mobile MQA} Here we present our Mobile MQA block: